shilangyu/LINES-buildroot/lab4/report.md

 > This application uses `python3`, `flask`, and `libgpiod`.

 The functionality of this device is the following: A python server is started and listens on the GPIO motion sensor lane (in this case it is the `21` lane).
 When HIGH is received (motion detected) a note is made and persisted to a log file with a timestamp of the incident.
 Example: "_DETECTED INTRUDER! timestamp: [123.312]_".
 Additionally, all LEDs on the board are flashing as long as motion is being detected.
 Once the signal is LOW again a second note is added: "_INTRUDER LEFT. timestamp: [128.321]_", and all LEDs go back to being off.
-When the first button is pressed (lane `25`) the system is considered disarmed and will not log any motion detection and a green LED will remain on to indicate that the system is disarmed.
-Upon pressing the same button, the system becomes armed once again and the green LED turns itself off.
+When the first button is pressed (lane `25`) the system is considered disarmed and will not log any motion detection and the red LED will remain on to indicate that the system is disarmed.
+Upon pressing the same button, the system becomes armed once again and the red LED turns itself off.

 In the web interface, one can inspect the logs and clear them upon proper authentication.